B-MASTER: Scalable Bayesian Multivariate Regression for Master Predictor Discovery in Colorectal Cancer Microbiome-Metabolite Profiles: Discussion

 Using the B-MASTER framework, we identify key components of the microbiome that influence overall metabolite profiles.
-Specifically, we determine the top 50 ``master predictors'' of gut microbiota in regulating the microbiome-metabolite dependence structure based on CRC data.
+Specifically, we determine the top 50 ``master predictors'' of gut microbiota in regulating the microbiome-metabolite dependence structure based on colorectal cancer data \citep{Yachida2019}.
 Furthermore, we identify a set of key genera that influence the most abundant metabolites.
 Our findings align with existing studies in this area.
 In addition, we examine the set of genera influencing differentially abundant metabolites in cancer versus control cases.
 Notably, we observe a distinctive regulatory pattern where key genera consistently influence these differential metabolites either positively or negatively.
 Aligning our results with the findings of \citet{Yachida2019}, we conclude that elevated levels of \textit{Ligilactobacillus}, \textit{Faecalimonas}, \textit{Agathobacter}, \textit{Caccousia}, \textit{Evtepia}, and \textit{Merdicola} are positively associated with colorectal disease progression.
-In contrast, healthy individuals are characterized by elevated levels of \textit{Bacteroides}, \textit{CAG.83}, \textit{Anaerotignum}, \textit{Amedibacterium}, and \textit{1XD42.69}.
-This study represents the first attempt to elucidate the role of key microbiome components at the genus level potentially associated with CRC by exploring their influence on differentially abundant metabolites of CRC patients across various stages.
-We hope that our novel findings provide a foundational basis for further studies on modulating these identified genera as potential targets for CRC treatment or prevention in the future.
+This study represents the first attempt to elucidate the role of key microbiome components at the genus level potentially associated with colorectal cancer by exploring their influence on differentially abundant metabolites of colorectal cancer patients across various stages.
+We hope that our novel findings provide a foundational basis for further studies on modulating these identified genera as potential targets for colorectal cancer treatment or prevention in the future.

-Although we adopted Jeffreys’ prior to retain the simplicity and speed of the Gibbs sampling scheme, future work could extend the framework by incorporating a sparse precision prior on the residual precision matrix $\Omega$ to strengthen theoretical guarantees under correlated predictors.
-Another promising direction would be to integrate patient characteristics and cancer stages into the model to better understand their role in shaping the microbiome-metabolite interplay